aCupOfHotJava/Ethics_Dashboard_1/README.md

     -The integration of more game-like inputs
     -An AI capable of providing immediate feedback to students as they work through a case -Eventually, the AI should be capable of taking on all evaluative tasks for case analysis

+**Creative Exploration:**
+>We can explore many different aesthetics using CSS and play around with different looks and color combinations.
+We may also look into using bootstrap to aid in the look of the application.
+For better functionality, we can play around with things such as changing the button placement to make it more user friendly.